contentful/widget-sdk/doc/big_maintenance_topics.md

 Since AngularJS at its core is based on Promises, this opens up a _lot_ of potential for cleaning up and improving things.

+## Promises in ShareJS
+Since all the ShareJS helper code has been moved into the user_interface project, we should write wrappers around the client, the docs and subdocs that are properly promise-based and digest-cycle aware.

+This will also help a lot with testing.

 ## Identify design problems in tests
 Currently writing and maintaining the tests for the user interface is a bit of a pain since a lot of or components have APIs that are awkward to test and require a lot of mocking and boilerplate setup to test the actual functionality.